asaikali/spring-observability/README.md

 is best for you.

-If you are looking for maximum compatibility with observability platforms then it is best if you use the micrometer observation and you let your users decide how to configure micrometer at deployment time.
+If you are looking for maximum compatibility with observability platforms then it is best if you use the micrometer observation api. this let you  decide how to configure micrometer at deployment time.
+Scenarios 4,5,6 are good choices.

 ## Software Prerequisites